 Participants will interactively spend time throughout the workshop solving problems about hazards and their control associated with meat, poultry, eggs, seafood, and juice products.

-Lunch and all class materials are included in the registration fee.
+Meals and all class materials are included in the registration fee.
 Learn more about the workshop.

 This course is accredited by the International HACCP Alliance.
 Participants who successfully complete the course and are present for all aspects of the training workshop will receive a certificate and seal from the International HACCP Alliance, a certificate of completion from UA Continuing & Professional Education and will be eligible for 1.5 Continuing Education Units (CEUs).

 Note: scheduled courses may not be initiated if fewer than 15 participants enroll in advance – this situation will be assessed on a case-by-case basis.

 Dr. Daniel Engeljohn is an Assistant Professor of Practice in Animal Science at the University of Arizona.
 Academically trained in animal science with a meat science/muscle biology specialty, as well as a specialty in human nutrition.
 He recently retired after 40 years at the U.S. Department of Agriculture (USDA) in Washington, DC, where he led the development of food safety policy associated with meat, poultry, and processed egg products.